Regular black holes, universes without singularities, and phantom-scalar field transitions: Flat Friedmann model with a scalar field

 and

 Comparing Eqs. (\ref{energy}) and (\ref{pressure}) with Eqs. (\ref{energy1}) and (\ref{pressure1}) we obtain

 and

-The equation \eqref{scalar} can be integrated and we can find the field $\phi$ as a function of time $t$.
-However, we are not able to invert the result and to find $t$ as an explicit function of $\phi$, and thus we cannot use Eq. \eqref{poten} to find the explicit form of the potential in terms of the scalar field.
-Nevertheless, the formulas \eqref{scalar} and \eqref{poten}contain rather interesting information.
-We see that the expression \eqref{scalar} makes sense only if $|t| \geq b$.
-What happens at $|t < b|$?
+Equation \eqref{scalar} can be integrated, and we can find the field $\phi$ as a function of time $t$.
+However, we are not able to invert the result or find $t$ as an explicit function of $\phi$, and thus we cannot use Eq. \eqref{poten} to find the explicit form of the potential in terms of the scalar field.
+Nevertheless, Eqs. \eqref{scalar} and \eqref{poten} contain rather interesting information.
+We see that the expression \eqref{scalar} is well defined if $|t| \geq |b|$.
+What happens if $|t| < |b|$?
 The kinetic energy of $\phi$ changes sign and the standard scalar field transitions to a phantom scalar field.
 Thus, we observe an effect analogous to that described in \cite{Bronnikov}.

-As far as the form of the potential is concerned, we can study its behaviour in the vicinity of $t = b$.
+As far as the form of the potential is concerned, we can study its behavior in the vicinity of $t = b$.
 Let us define

 where $\tau$ is small.
 Then, from Eq. \eqref{scalar} with the choice of an overall plus sign (which is not essential), we obtain

 and

 where $\phi_0$ is an integration constant.
 Hence,